evgeniyarbatov/merge-gpx/README.md

 # Merge GPX Files

-GPS location recorded with a watch tends to be lower accuracy than the one recorded with a phone.

-The phone does not record heart rate and cadence while the watch does.
+GPS location recorded with a watch has lower accuracy than the one recorded with a phone.
+The phone does not record heart rate / power / cadence.
 Solution?
-Combine GPX files created with phone and watch based on common timestamp.
+Combine GPX files created with the phone and watch based on timestamps.

 ## Tools